george wright fareshare king charles

 Kris Gibbon-Walsh, previously chief operating officer, will take on the role of interim CEO.

-He joined FareShare in 2020 as head of delivery and operations, having previously worked on a range of engineering projects in France, India, Croatia and Romania.
+He joined FareShare in 2013 as an intern, and has worked his way up the organisation, working in roles spanning customer projects, community and network, delivery and operations, having previously worked on a range of engineering projects in France, India, Croatia and Romania.

 Wright has been outspoken in calls for greater co-operation between charities involved in food distribution, and recently criticised the UK for lagging behind other countries in the use of technology in the sector.